MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/linking-unlinking/account-linking-quickstart.md

 **Device State**: Device ID is not bound to the player account

 After performing a recoverable login with the device, call [GetPlayerCombinedInfo](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo).
-Again, determine whether the device ID matches the bound device ID via the info returned in [result.InfoResultPayload.AccountInfo](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.GetPlayerCombinedInfoResultPayload).
+Again, determine whether the device ID matches the bound device ID via the info returned in the AccountInfo field of [result.InfoResultPayload](xref:titleid.playfabapi.com.client.accountmanagement.getplayercombinedinfo#getplayercombinedinforesultpayload).
 Since the device has never signed into the account, the relevant device ID (AccountInfo.IosDeviceInfo, AccountInfo.AndroidDeviceInfo, etc.) will not match the device's ID.

 **Device State**: Logged in with recoverable credentials, but device ID is not bound to the player account